blpeters/Notes/Ruby/files_and_serialization.md

 ```

 Keep in mind calling read again on file would try to continue reading from where it left off (the end of the file)

+#### readline and readlines Methods

+`#readline` will read a single line at a time.
+`#readlines` will read all content, but store each line in an array, splitting the file contents by line breaks.